Anthrocon/www/content/Events/floor-wars/index.md

 All competitors also acknowledge and understand that their image, or likeness of image, may be used in media representations whether by individuals or media corporations that have been given explicit permission by Anthrocon Inc. during the Main Event.
 These representations will not be used for monetary profit, and simply for the promotion of Anthrocon and its affiliated events.
 Questions or concerns may be directed to the address below.

-In addition to adhering to the rules of the Anthrocon Floor Wars competition, all registered participants also agree to adhere by all rules set forth by the [**Anthrocon Attendee Code of Conduct**](https://www.anthrocon.org/standards-of-conduct).
+In addition to adhering to the rules of the Anthrocon Floor Wars competition, all registered participants also agree to adhere by all rules set forth by the [Anthrocon Attendee Code of Conduct](https://www.anthrocon.org/standards-of-conduct).
 All participants must be in good standing with Anthrocon Inc. and be registered with the convention in order to participate.
 Furthermore, all participants of the dance competition shall not hold Anthrocon liable for any damages/injuries to participants incurred at the convention and its events, including Floor Wars.
-Any complaints or concerns regarding this event, or with the venue hosted in, can be made to [**dancecomp@anthrocon.org**](mailto:dancecomp@anthrocon.org).
+Any complaints or concerns regarding this event, or with the venue hosted in, can be made to [dancecomp@anthrocon.org](mailto:dancecomp@anthrocon.org).